NORTHWEST INNOVATIVE FORESTRY SUMMIT

 The Northwest Innovative Forestry Summit (NIFS) is a space for regional learning, knowledge exchange, and ongoing cooperation to foster ecologically-based forest management strategies with programs focusing on sustainable, forest-related innovation – past, present, and future.

 Forests have been essential resources, sustaining communities and economies amidst change.
 Understanding our past is vital for shaping the future of forest management.
-The 2024 Northwest Innovative Forestry Summit (NIFS) in Trout Lake, WA, delves into this journey, by looking at the past, present, and future of forest management in this unique area.
+The 2024 Northwest Innovative Forestry Summit (NIFS) in Trout Lake, WA, explored this journey, by looking at the past, present, and future of forest management in this unique area.
 Nestled within the White Salmon and Klickitat watersheds, this region, framed by Mount Adams (“Pahto”) to the north and the Columbia River Gorge to the south, has a rich legacy of stewardship by Native People.
-This summit explores sustainable stewardship practices that marry innovation with tradition, from pre-settlement stewardship to modern collaboration among interested parties, including federal, state, tribal, and local entities.
+This summit explored sustainable stewardship practices that marry innovation with tradition, from pre-settlement stewardship to modern collaboration among interested parties, including federal, state, tribal, and local entities.

 SUMMIT ORGANIZERS